ARMAGH PIPERS EDUCATION PROGRAMME 2018 – 2019

-Armagh Pipers Club is an independent Traditional Music Club based in Armagh City, which has developed into a centre of excellence since its formation in 1966.
-Its weekly music classes are attended by children and adults from a seven county radius of Armagh, while its annual Festival, the William Kennedy Piping Festival attracts piping enthusiasts from all over the world.
+Armagh Pipers Club is an independent traditional music club based in Armagh City, which has developed into a centre of excellence since its formation in 1966.
+Its weekly music classes are attended by children and adults from Armagh and seven neighbouring counties, while its annual international event, the William Kennedy Piping Festival, attracts piping enthusiasts from all over the world.
+A registered charity, it operates from Áras na bPíobairí, its premises in Scotch Street, in the centre of Armagh.

 Armagh Pipers Club provides a 4 step Education Programme for all its members